ThomasLatham/markdown-pdf-plus/README.md

 - `markdown-pdf-plus.marginBottom`: The width* of the bottom margin of pages for exported PDFs.
 - `markdown-pdf-plus.marginLeft`: The width* of the left margin of pages for exported PDFs.
 - `markdown-pdf-plus.marginRight`: The width* of the right margin of pages for exported PDFs.
 - `markdown-pdf-plus.pageSize`: The size of pages for exported PDFs.
 See the [documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/@page/size) for the size CSS at-rule descriptor, used with the `@page` at-rule, for more information.
+- `markdown-pdf-plus.CSSPath`: The path of the CSS file you wish to use to style exported documents.
+  See the [custom CSS documentation](./docs/customCss.md) for rule-precedence details.
+- `markdown-pdf-plus.CSSRaw`: The raw CSS you wish to use to style exported documents.
+E.g., `body {
+  color: red; }`.
+See the [custom CSS documentation](./docs/customCss.md) for rule-precedence details.
 - `markdown-pdf-plus.outputHome`: The path of the directory where you wish your exported file to be created (without trailing slash).
 If empty, defaults to the directory of the currently-open file when a relevant command is called.